-COVID-19 drags down Coca-Cola’s Q2 earnings
+COVID-19 pandemic drags down Coca-Cola’s Q2 earnings

-Managing through the pandemic
+Navigating through the COVID-19 pandemic

-Amid the “new normal,” the company announced its plans to launch touchless Coca-Cola Freestyle machines in the US by the end of this year.
+Amid the new normal, the company announced its plans to launch touchless Coca-Cola Freestyle machines in the U.S. by the end of this year.
 The machine allows consumers to choose and pour drinks without creating an account or downloading an app.